Types of Petunias

 Petunias: Hardy Outdoor Flowers

 Petunias are one of the most popular annual flowers for sunny gardens.
 I live in a colder climate with four seasons, and the petunia is considered a summer annual in my region.
-They endure for the entire summer season, blooming continuously until well into the autumn.
+These beautiful flowers endure for the entire summer season, blooming continuously until well into the autumn.

-These colorful flowers are an easy plant to look after.
-Petunias are not only a pretty and popular outdoor flower but they are also very hardy.
-I certainly found this out through first-hand experience one summer when I planted a few petunias among other varieties of annual flowers.
-The other varieties soon died off, but the petunia kept blooming throughout the summer and into the autumn without fail!
+The colorful petunia is an easy plant to look after.
+They are not only a pretty and popular outdoor flower but they are also very hardy and resistent to neglect and harsh conditions.
+I certainly found this out through first-hand experience one summer when I planted a few petunias among various other varieties of annual flowers.
+The other plants soon died off, but the petunia kept blooming throughout the summer and into the autumn without fail.

 A Bed of Petunias

 Planting a variety of petunias in all different colors is all you really need for an attractive bed.
-It is much easier to take care of one variety (especially a hardy one!) because your entire flower bed will have the same basic requirements and will flourish together under consistent care.
-A display of one color variety of petunia also creates a very striking display as we can see in the picture below.
+It is much easier to take care of one variety (especially a hardy one!) because your entire flower bed will have the same basic requirements and will flourish together if provided consistent care.
+A display of one color variety of petunia also creates a very striking display as demonostrated in the photo below.

 Have you ever planted Petunias?